Artist Info: Kathryn Para

-Kathryn Para has enjoyed over a decade and a half and thousands of hours bringing wonder to her community through nature, story, song and imaginative play, Kathryn shares the power of song in guiding, teaching and inspiring.
-She performs as herself and as Frolic the Fox to reach diverse audiences.
-She is constantly working on writing new music and getting it into the hands of people who guide and teach children.
+Kathryn Para has enjoyed over a decade and a half and thousands of hours bringing wonder to her community.
+Kathryn shares the power of song in guiding, teaching and inspiring.
+She performs as herself and as Frolic the Fox to reach diverse audiences and is constantly working on writing new music and getting it into the hands of people who guide and teach children.

 Kathryn is a mom, singer-songwriter, performer, outdoor educator ,“environmental edu-tainer”, Ukulele method creator and workshop creator and facilitator.